jessepav/lacygoill-wiki-backup/VM.md

 To get the name of the directory to enter, execute:

                           replace with the version you installed previously vvv
-    $ aptitude show virtualbox-x.y | grep Version
+    $ apt show virtualbox-x.y | grep Version
     Version: x.y.ab-cdefgh...˜
              ^----^